-To assist the assessment of the impact on the riparian storage, the standardized flow rates were also utilized in the analysis.
+In order to assist the assessment of the impact on the riparian storage, the standardized flow rates were also utilized in the analysis.
 A spectrum of standardized flow rates covering the full range design flows were used in HEC-RAS models for both existing and ultimate conditions to obtain the cumulative riparian storages.

 For Reach 14W-16 and 14W-12, the design flows were range from 8.23 m3/s to 0.75 m3/s.
-Therefore, the standardized flow rates were set between 8.3 m^3 /s to 0.5 m^3 /s.
+Therefore, the standardized flow rates were set between 8.3 m3/s to 0.5 m3/s.